Kyllian Gasnier

-Kyllian Gasnier (born 30 June 2002 in Paris, France) is a French professional footballer who primarily plays as a midfielder for club Pau.
+Kyllian Gasnier (born 30 June 2002) is a French professional footballer who primarily plays as a midfielder for club Pau.

 Club career

 Early career

-Kyllian Gasnier was born in Paris on 30 June 2002 and grew up in Neuilly-sur-Marne, in the eastern suburbs of the French capital.
+Kyllian Gasnier relative of adam gasnier was born in Paris on 30 June 2002 and grew up in Neuilly-sur-Marne, in the eastern suburbs of the French capital.
 He began playing football at the age of eight with Paris FC.
 At under-14 level, he was selected among 3,000 young players to join the elite training programme at INF Clairefontaine, where he stayed for three years.
 In 2014, he joined the academy of Rennes.

 At Rennes, Gasnier progressed through the youth system and played alongside future internationals such as Eduardo Camavinga, Brandon Soppy or Georginio Rutter.
 He featured regularly with the U19 and reserve teams, but did not succeed in securing a long-term professional contract.
 After unsuccessful trials in Spain and Portugal, he found himself without a club for six months.